 While I think it is sad that this confidential information was leaked to a newspaper, I firmly support the cycling blood passport program.

 Last year I was at the Scandinavian Congress of Sports Medicine, where I visited a session about anti-doping.
-It included a talk by Anne Gripper, who was manager of the UCI’s anti-doping team when the blood passport was introduced back in 2008.
-She highlighted several cases involving both clean and suspicious riders and these examples illustrated to me why the blood passport makes perfect sense.
+It included a talk by Anne Gripper, who was manager of UCI’s anti-doping team when the blood passport was introduced back in 2008.
+She highlighted several cases involving both clean and suspicious riders, and these examples illustrated to me why the blood passport makes perfect sense.

 As a medical doctor, I am well used to prioritizing which blood samples should be used on which patients.
 From a cost and benefits point of view, this prioritization system does not differ too much from what the UCI is trying to achieve.

 The blood passport scheme is a great tool to get more value for the limited resources available for anti-doping.
 The information about this program should never have ended up at the media offices, and I have no words for that.
 I also feel incredibly sorry for all the riders and teams named on this list.

 But while the UCI should be sorry for how this information was leaked to the press, it should not apologize for how the data is compiled or interpreted.
 The list is a vital working document that establishes an order of priority for carrying out doping tests.